Akmeena4u/Web-Development-Bootcamp/007-NextJS/001-Basics/notes.md

 **Note:**
 - Detailed explanations of certain files and folders are intentionally omitted as they may not be the focus of the series.
 You may delve into them based on your interest.

+Certainly!
+Here are the notes based on the provided video transcript:

+---

+**Introduction:**

+- **Overview:**
+  - Keeping up with advancements in AI and web development is crucial.
+  - In 2013, Facebook introduced React, revolutionizing web development.
+  - By 2023, React documentation suggests using React-powered frameworks over plain React.

+- **Special Resource:**
+  - Free resource announced: "Ultimate Next.js 13 eBook."
+  - Covers Next.js roadmap, essential concepts, new features, building scalable projects, and project ideas.
+  - First 1000 people on the waiting list get it for free.